Using CSS animations

 We'll modify the sliding text example to output some information about each animation event when it occurs, so we can get a look at how they work.

-We start with creating the CSS for the animation.
-This animation will last for 3 seconds, be called "slidein", repeat 3 times, and alternate direction each time.
-In the @keyframes, the width and margin-left are manipulated to make the element slide across the screen.
+We've included the same keyframe animation as the previous example.
+This animation will last 3 seconds, be called "slidein", repeat 3 times, and travel in an alternate direction each time.
+In the @keyframes, the scale and translation are manipulated along the x-axis to make the element slide across the screen.

 css